Interpretable Clustering: A Survey: A taxonomy of interpretable clustering methods

-Thirdly, existing methods can be categorized into model-level and feature-level interpretability based on their degree of explainability.
+\textbf{(3) Interpretability level.} Existing methods can be categorized into \textit{model-level} and \textit{feature-level} interpretability based on their degree of explainability.
 While most of the methods discussed in this paper focus on designing interpretable models to obtain clustering results or fitting the results of third-party algorithms, some methods also emphasize the extraction of interpretable features from complex data, or the investigation of the relationships between specific clusters and their associated features, thereby enhancing interpretability.

-Finally, methods can additionally be classified based on the nature of the data they are intended to process.
-These data types may include tabular data (numeric, categorical, or a combination of both), sequential data (such as discrete sequences and time series), as well as image, text, and graph data.
+\textbf{(4) Data modality.} Finally, methods can also be classified by the nature of data they are designed to process.
+Common data modalities include tabular data (numerical, categorical, or mixed), sequential data (e.g., discrete sequences or time series), as well as formats such as images, text, and graphs.
+The appropriate interpretable model and explanatory form often depend on the structural characteristics of the underlying data.

-The taxonomy outlined in Fig. \ref{taxonomy} provides a framework for classifying clustering methods according to four distinct criteria.
-These criteria serve as dimensions through which existing interpretable clustering methods can be comprehensively characterized.
-At the same time, they can also be employed to identify methods that meet specific interpretability and performance requirements.
+Overall, these four criteria provide a structured taxonomy that systematizes existing interpretable clustering methods, informs future methodological development, and establishes a conceptual bridge to the taxonomies of supervised eXplainable AI (XAI).